 - Stopped driving so much – I have always lived close to work in order to save time and money, but I started combining my errands to reduce my fuel purchases.
 Living in the middle of a city, so much of what I needed was in walking distance.
 I took advantage of that.

 - Maximized credit card rewards – I made sure I was getting the most cash back possible before I swiped my credit card.
 If you have good credit and don’t keep a balance, you may benefit from opening a couple of cash back rewards credit cards.
-I keep several credit cards in my wallet, including Discover, which is featured on this site.
-My credit score has not been adversely affected by having multiple credit cards.
-My score is 777.
-I pay off my balances every month.

 - Paid attention to the small stuff – Your morning coffee and trips to the vending machine add up.
 I questioned even the smallest of purchases to make sure they wouldn’t stand in the way of my goal over the long run.